Chromecast with Google TV: 2021 Review, Price, Pros, Cons

 It is powered by Google Assistant voice control, it is comprehensive and can be run with just one voice button on the new remote control.
 It's the most expensive of the two and the only one that offers 4K streaming.
 Price: The Chromecast is available for £59.99 from John Lewis.

 In short, Google TV is the operating system that stores your apps and content on the Chromecast streaming dongle.
 It resembles the way streaming devices Roku and Amazon Firework.
-The Chromecast comes with a remote control.
+The Chromecast comes with remote control.

 The Chromecast with Google TV performed well in all tests with fast menu navigation and fast content loading.
-I watched shows on Netflix, Sling TV and YouTube without switching between different apps.
-Videos looked good and supported fast loaded HDR content.
+I watched shows on Netflix, Sling TV, and YouTube without switching between different apps.
+Videos looked good and supported fast-loaded HDR content.

 I fell in love with Chromecast with Google TV I plugged it into one of my TVs and spent a few days using it as my primary streaming device.
 It only takes a few minutes to follow the simple setup commands, and for those of us who hate using three or four remote controls on the same TV, this is a big win.
 This is Google's first attempt with a remote control to accompany the device, and they've done a good job.
 Some interesting observations accompany this experience.
+The remote control doesn't disappoint

-The corresponding remote control is simple in the same colour (in our case white) and with a total of nine buttons.
+The corresponding remote control is simple in the same color (in our case white) and with a total of nine buttons.
 You’ll find Google Assistant buttons, shortcuts to Netflix and YouTube, and a mute button on the remote.

 One of the only major mistakes we've found with the Chromecast with Google TV is the lack of a play/pause button on the remote control.
 Instead, you need to use the navigation buttons at the top of the remote to press Play on the TV screen.
 Despite its simple and modern design, the Chromecasts plug-in HDMI connector is not visible in operation.